 Durations

-Note durations MUST be represented by integer values in the range 0-9.
-The corresponding note value for each number is given in [[[#note-duration-map]]].
+Note, chord, and rest durations are given as integer values in the range 0-9.
+The corresponding duration for each number is given in [[[#note-duration-map]]].

 Duration Notation CWMN Mensural